pbrus/astro-quiz/README.md

 ### Linux

 Execute first two instructions from the **General information** section manually.
 If you successfully install *XAMPP* with default settings, `php` should be located at `/opt/lampp/bin/`.
-After installation I recommend to move the `composer.phar` file to any catalog pointed by the `$PATH` variable and to change it's name to `composer`.
+After installation I recommend to move the `composer.phar` file to any catalog pointed by the `$PATH` variable and to change its name to `composer`.

 In the next step choose the destination directory where you want to install application, open a terminal window and go there.
 Download the repo and all required components typing:
 ```bash